-Due to federalism and the separation of powers, each state legislature enacts its own laws independent of each other and mostly independent of the Federal government.1 While some state laws influence each other, many solutions/remedies enacted into law on a single topic often vary greatly from state to state.
+Due to federalism and the separation of powers, each state legislature enacts its own laws independent of each other and mostly independent of the Federal government.
+While some state laws influence each other, many solutions/remedies enacted into law on a single topic often vary greatly from state to state.
 Laws regarding strangulation, suffocation, and impeding breathing are no different.
-In 2001 Strack, McClane, and Hawley published a study, which reviewed 300 cases of domestic violence involving non-fatal strangulation and linked strangulation to escalating violence and manifested homicidal intent towards victims.2 Afterwards, many states enacted significant reforms.
-Prior to that time, strangulation mostly appeared in statutes only as a means to commit murder, or as form of unreasonable child discipline.
-3 Currently, forty-four states, the District of Columbia, the Federal government and two territories have some form of strangulation or impeding breathing statute.
+In 2001 Strack, McClane, and Hawley published a study, which reviewed 300 cases of domestic violence involving strangulation and demonstrated non-fatal strangulation was a strong predictor of future homicide.
+Afterwards, many states enacted significant reforms.
+Forty-four states, the District of Columbia, the Federal government and two territories have some form of criminal strangulation or impeding breathing statute.